Lower Middle Market Deal Sourcing

 Define the acquisition lane

-Coseek starts with sector, EBITDA band, revenue range, geography, ownership profile, management depth, exclusions, and what makes a meeting worth the deal team's time.
+We start with sector, EBITDA band, revenue range, geography, ownership profile, management depth, exclusions, and what makes a meeting worth the deal team's time.

 Step 2